top of page

 Example: Sie hatte die Tür geschlossen (She had closed the door.)

 Ich war früh aufgestanden.
-(I had gotten up early.)
+(I had got up early.)

 Use Cases:

-1. Describing a past action that happened before another past event
+1. Describing a past action that happened before another action in the past

 Example: Nachdem ich gegessen hatte, ging ich ins Bett.(After I had eaten, I went to bed.)